-The decrease in overall snowfall has exposed more rocks, damaging sled and snowmobile runners.
-Dogsled travel also has become more difficult because the dogs' paws sometimes bleed when there is not enough snow.
-Even when the animals are nearby, subsistence users may not be able to reach them, as an Inuk hunter from Deering, Alaska, has explained:
+The decrease in overall snowfall has exposed more rocks, damaging sled and snowmobile runners.199 Dogsled travel also has become more difficult because the dogs' paws sometimes bleed when there is not enough snow.200 Even when the animals are nearby, subsistence users may not be able to reach them, as an Inuk hunter from Deering, Alaska, has explained:

 Last year there were more caribou than I've ever seen or heard of in my life here, but the guys couldn't go out hunting due to lack of snow.
 I guess it probably could be done, if you wanted to really hurt your snow machine.
-But you'd have to weigh whether the cost of parts for your snow machine would be worth the effort of getting the caribou while they're this close to us.
+But you'd have to weigh whether the cost of parts for your snow machine would be worth the effort of getting the caribou while they're this close to us.201 b.
+Changes in ice and snow have affected animals on which the Inuit rely, damaging their subsistence harvest, safety, and health.

-All of these travel problems have led to a decrease in the number and length of hunting trips, and have made travel and harvest more cumbersome and more dangerous.
+All of these travel problems have led to a decrease in the number and length of hunting trips, and have made travel and harvest more cumbersome and more dangerous.202